A bowl of freshly-baked cornbreadA bowl of freshly-baked cornbread

 Cornbread is a versatile side dish that can be paired with many different main dishes.
 Some classic pairings include chili, soup, and fried chicken.
 Cornbread can also be enjoyed on its own as a snack or breakfast food.
 To elevate your cornbread meal, try adding some additional sides like coleslaw, baked beans, or roasted vegetables.

-See also How to make sunflower seed bread at home?
+See also How to make chia seed bread at home?

 Storing and reheating leftover cornbread for optimal freshness